 Email Martha Newman, LCSW, Springdale Center Social Worker; or call 479.872.1115

-Our counseling program utilizes John Brown University college interns who are working toward masters and doctoral degrees in counseling.
-These interns work under the direct supervision of a Licensed Professional Counselor contracted by the Samaritan Community Center.
+Our Counseling Services utilize graduate college students who are working toward master’s degrees in counseling.
+The graduate students work under the direct supervision of a Licensed Professional Counselor contracted by the Samaritan Community Center.

-Common issues we deal with in counseling sessions include (but are not limited to): stress, depression, anxiety, relationship problems, family or parenting issues, ADHD, and loss/grief.
+Common issues dealt with in counseling sessions include (but are not limited to): stress, depression, anxiety, relationship problems, family or parenting issues, ADHD, and loss/grief.

 Counseling clients are seen on an outpatient basis only.
 No emergency services or medications are available through this program.
-Counseling services are available at our Rogers Center and by appointment only.
-As with all other SCC programs, Samaritan Care services are FREE.
+Counseling services are available at both our Rogers and Springdale Centers.